mike-trout/tetris-cube-solver/README.md

 # tetris-cube-solver
-Java application to solve the Tetris Cube Puzzle.
+Eclipse project for a Java application to solve the Tetris Cube Puzzle.